onPoster/postum/README.md

 # POSTUM
-*A forum implemented using the Poster contract*
+*Decentralized protocol for forums implemented on the Poster contract*

 --very WIP!!--